 How to make your business journey a success

 A good business idea may be the place to start but it is not the only thing you need for a successful business.
-Hence, before you go and fire your boss and start looking for an office for your new business, you need to ask yourself some important questions.
+So before you fire your boss and start looking for an office for your new business, you need to ask yourself some important questions.
 The answers to these questions will determine whether you are prepared to start a business or not.

 Do you have what it takes to run a business and make it successful?